 Much like backpacking, flashpacking consists of visiting one or several countries in one trip.

 However, your budget as a flashpacker won’t be as strict as if you were backpacking.
 You might stay in hotels and Airbnb’s as opposed to hostels, for example.
 You might also splash out on a range of activities and eat at more upmarket restaurants.

 Even so, you get to see a lot of the world (and do a lot) as a flashpacker, which opens your eyes in more ways than one.

 One of my favourite types of travel is the around-the-world all-inclusive trip that you can build with agencies like Round the World Experts and STA Travel.

-Don’t want to have to spend all your spare time booking accommodation, flights and activities (even if you use a travel planner like myself)?
-These companies will take this hassle off your hands and do it all for you as part of a hefty package deal.
+Don’t want to have to spend all your spare time booking accommodation, flights and activities (even if you use a travel planner)?
+These companies will take this hassle off your hands and do it all for you as part of a package deal.

-Pro tip: I’ve used both RTWE and STA for my backpacking trips and they’re a great resource whether you have specific requirements OR you’re pretty open to suggestions.
+Pro tip: I’ve used both RTWE and STA for our previous backpacking trips and they’re a great resource whether you have specific requirements or you’re pretty open to suggestions.